 - Debridement is removal of dead, damaged, or infected skin to help your wound heal correctly.

 How can I help prevent a skin tear?

 - Move carefully.
-Ask for help if you cannot lift yourself well enough to avoid dragging your skin when you move.
+Ask for help if you cannot lift yourself.
+Do not drag your skin when you move.

 - Keep your home safe.
 Cover sharp corners, keep your pathways clear, and turn on lights so you can see clearly.
 Ask for more information if you have questions about home safety.

 - Drink liquids as directed.
-Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
-Liquids will help keep your skin moist and protected from future skin tears.
+Ask your provider how much liquid to drink each day and which liquids are best for you.
+Liquids will help keep your skin moist and protected from another skin tear.

-- Eat high-protein foods.
+- Eat high-protein foods to help with wound healing.
 Examples are lean meats, fish, low-fat dairy products, and beans.
-A dietitian may help you create high-protein meal plans to help with wound healing.

 - You have redness, swelling, pus, or a bad odor coming from your wound.